tagspaces/documentation/docs/dev/external-config.md

     persistIndex: false, // if true the search index will be persisted and loaded by default on location opening
     fullTextIndex: false, // activated the full-text search for TXT, MD and HTML files
     watchForChanges: false, // activates the watching for changed files in the current location, (feature is not working on cloud locations)
-  },
+    maxIndexAge: 600000 // time in milliseconds (10 minutes x 60 secs per minute x 1000 milliseconds per second) for which the index is valid
+    persistTagsInSidecarFile: true // specifies the way files are tagged in this location
+    ignorePatternPaths: ["**/node_modules/**"], // list of path strings to ignore while indexing },
 ];
 ```